l7mp/learning-go/99-labs/05-resilience/README.md

 ## Retry

-Easily, trying to apply an operation to a downstream dependency in an infinite loop, like `splitdim` attempting desperately to talk to `kvstore` in the above, will not work when the downstream dependency fails, since this will push the upstream into an infinite loop.
-A straightforward solution to make our web app *resilient* to such downstream failures is to *retry* the failing operation in the hope that one of the attempts will succeed, and report failure and give up only after a certain number of failures.
+Easily, trying to apply an operation to a downstream dependency in an infinite loop, like `splitdim` attempting desperately to talk to `kvstore` in the above, will not work when the downstream dependency fails.
+A straightforward solution to make our web app *resilient* to such downstream failures is to control the *retry* process: say, we could resend the failing query a certain (small) number of times in the hope that one of the attempts will succeed, and report failure and give up only after that.
 Meanwhile, we have to make sure that we do not worsen the situation by, say, causing a "retry storm".

 Below, we will substitute the failure-prone infinite loop with a configurable retry policy.
-But before that, here is an important point worth remaking.
+But before that, an important fact worth remaking at this point.

 > **Warning**
 >